hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/esummary.md

 Both methods are correct mathematically.
 The average value will mostly likely be larger but `the median value is a better approximation of what a sample may look like if the experiment was repeated`.
 This concept is central to most monitoring systems based on count data and is a measure of repeatability.

 For communications purposes the total quantity by region or the percent of total may be the easiest method.
-Using the more precise p/100m rating for specific examples.
+Using the median value for specific examples.
 Consider this interpretation of the amounts of industrial pellets (GPI) found on Lac Léman.

 >There were 1’387 GPI or 5% of all objects identified on Lac Léman.
 The number of pellets per 100m ranges from 1-1006 depending on the region.
 For the lake in general there is a 40% chance of finding at least one pellet at a survey.
 In some locations like Genève, Préverenges, St. Sulpice and Vidy the chances of finding at least one pellet is 90% and the number found is between 3p/100m and 105p/100m.

-Communicating the range of likely values and the locations where they may be found is much more precise and informative.
-A proposed solution is to include the average p/100m with the summary values.
-This would allow stakeholders a value that is perhaps easier to communicate but can always be referenced within the context of the median value.
+Communicating the range of likely values or the likelihood of finding an object is much more informative and is an implied invitation to repeat the experiment.
+The average values for the most common objects

 ## Conclusions